cmurray1105/FarmToMarket/README.md

-# ReactBoiler
+# Farm To Market
-Standard React Boiler with Webpack and Basic PKG JSON

-Feel Free to Fork and Clone
+An App to connect farmers and ranchers to consumers